DanielGraham123/mailer-api/README.md

-# An Email Dispatcher API
+# An Mailing API Server

-> Small server to send an emails using SMTP
+> This is a simple API server to send emails.
+It is built with Node.js and Express.js.
+It uses SMTP to send emails.

+## Features
+- Send an email
+- Security: Whitelist and Access Key
+- Set Your SMTP Credentials

 ## API Usage

 **Send an email**